 Our Vietnam Photography Expedition from 7th-19th September 2017 is sold-out!

 We are taking a second group from the 21st Sept. to 3rd Oct.
 2017.
 The itinerary is exactly the same as below.
 Email us now, only 5 places available!

 This September, join John Quintero and Tam Nguyen for once-in-a-lifetime photography experience in one of the most photogenic countries in the world.

 After several years of experience leading workshops, photography tours and expeditions, and as a seasoned traveller himself, John Quintero is ready for another epic adventure in Vietnam!

-Join us from the 7th to the 18th September 2017, John will take 10 people to this Southeast Asian country for a 12 days photography expedition around the most stunning locations and cultures.
+Join us from the 21st September to 3rd October 2017, John will take 10 people to this Southeast Asian country for a 12 days photography expedition around the most stunning locations and cultures.

 Vietnam offers some of the most beautiful landscapes on the planet and some of the most colourful and exotic cultures of Asia, and this expedition has been carefully designed to ensure you spend your time taking great photographs of hill tribes, markets, rice terraces, ancient temples and bustling streets, guided by Tam Nguyen, our expert Vietnamese fixer and keen photographer.